raphael-abreu/amazon-autocomplete/README.md

 onNewWords | `array` | This is event is fired when there are new suggested words available.
 It mostly happens when the keyup event fires on the search field.
 Keep in mind that the keyup is debounced to improve performance.

 ### Advanced usage example
 The next snippet shows how to initialize a AmazonAutocomplete with a 200ms debounce limit, not showing the words panel and not hiding on input text blur.
 As the words won’t show in the dropdown panel we’ll have to shown them in a custom panel.
+In this example we also set the locale do pt_BR to show only portuguese products autocompletion.

 ```javascript
 //Create the AmazonAutocomplete with our desired properties